prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

        * Artificial names are used for unnamed columns.
     * Rewrites ``Insert`` and ``CreateTableAsSelect`` queries to have their table names replaced.
        * Constructs a setup query to create the table necessary for an ``Insert`` query.
+    * Rewrites function calls according to ``nondeterministic-function-substitutes`` if the configuration is set.

 * **Query Execution**
     * Conceptually, Verifier is configured with a control cluster and a test cluster.
 However, they